 The first fix MVHR installation of a 90mm radial ducted Mechanical Ventilation with Heat Recovery (MVHR) system continues.
-Designed and supplied by Heat, Space and Light Ltd and installed by our friends at Apex Ventilation, the MVHR system forms part of the low energy retrofit of a 340m2 Georgian home in Finchley, London N2.
+Designed and supplied by Heat, Space and Light Ltd and installed by our recommended third party installers, the MVHR system forms part of the low energy retrofit of a 340m2 Georgian home in Finchley, London N2.

 The home has been stripped back to brick whilst still retaining original features.
 It will feature a two-storey extension with EnerPHit levels of insulation, airtightness and comfort as part of London Architecture’s “Don’t Move, Improve” strategy.
 The renovated home will feature significantly improved insulation in the walls, floor and roof, as well as a robust airtightness strategy for fabric detailing, and a Passivhaus Institute-certified MVHR system to ensure fresh, filtered air is supplied into the home, and stale, humid air is exhausted in winter and summer.